 As an effort to calm these fears, several insurance companies have listed the assistance and coverage provided for cases due to Covid-19 vaccination side effects.
 Assistance from said insurers includes:

-- Berjaya Sompo Insurance extends complimentary coverage for Covid-19 vaccination side effects.
+- Berjaya Sompo Insurance provides Daily Hospitalisation Income for COVID-19 vaccination side effects

 - Prudential Malaysia has introduced the Covid-19 Hospitalisation & Post Vaccination Campaign.